open-minded13/veggy/README.md

 # veggy — A Smart and Fun Solution to Encourage Children to Eat Vegetables | iOS App Dev, Python, Azure Blob Storage, Photo Recognition, OpenCV, Threads

-veggy is a project that aims to encourage children to eat vegetables regularly by providing an entertaining and interactive eating experience.
-It consists of a mobile application and an interactive food tray that work together to measure the weight of vegetables, provide feedback and rewards, and optimize the recommendation system based on children’s preferences.
+veggy is a project that turns eating vegetables into a fun and rewarding adventure for children.
+It combines a mobile app and an interactive food tray that measures the weight of vegetables, rewards children with music and toys, and suggests personalized recommendations based on children’s intake and leftovers. veggy leverages the power of IoT, cloud computing, and machine learning (leftover vegetable recognition) to create a fun and engaging eating experience that motivates children to eat more vegetables.

 <kbd><img src="https://github.com/open-minded13/2023_veggy/assets/52095472/a6e42880-8750-4a06-a369-956254653c12.png" height="500px"/></kbd>